4PEAT/advanced-features/Day02/README.md

 ### 2. CreditCardProcessor Class
 - Implement the `CreditCardProcessor` class with specific behaviors in `processPayment`:
+  - Calculate a transaction fee based on a percentage of the amount (e.g., 2%).
-  - Check if the transaction amount exceeds a predefined limit (e.g., $5000).
+  - Check if the sum of the transaction amount and transaction fee exceeds a predefined limit (e.g., $5000).
 If it does, the payment should fail.
-  - Calculate a transaction fee based on a percentage of the amount (e.g., 2% of the transaction amount) and include this in the payment processing.
-  - Log a successful or failed transaction message using the `logTransaction` method.
+  - Log a successful or failed transaction message using the `logTransaction` method, including details about the transaction amount and fee.

 ### 3. PayPalProcessor Class
 - Implement the `PayPalProcessor` class with specific behaviors in `processPayment`:
-  - Validate the email address associated with the PayPal account (e.g., check if it contains a domain name).
+  - Validate the email address associated with the PayPal account.
-  - If `internationalPaymentsEnabled` is `true`, process international payments by applying an additional fee or exchange rate.
-Otherwise, limit transactions to domestic payments.
+  - Apply a flat transaction fee (e.g., $2.00) for all PayPal transactions.
-  - Log a successful or failed transaction message using the `logTransaction` method.
+  - Log a successful or failed transaction message using the `logTransaction` method, including details about the transaction and the applied fee.

 ### 4. Main Class
 - Demonstrate the functionality in a `Main` class:
   - Create instances of both `CreditCardProcessor` and `PayPalProcessor`.
-  - Process payments with various scenarios (e.g., exceeding limits, international payments).
+  - Process payments with various scenarios (e.g., exceeding limits, applying fees).
   - Utilize the `convertCurrency` method for international transactions.
+  - Log all transactions.

 ## Additional Challenges
 - Implement error handling for invalid inputs or payment processing failures.